The logger.py module#

 Other loggers#

-You can create your own loggers using the Python logging
+You can create your own loggers using the Python logging library as

 you would do in any other script.
 There would be no conflicts between